rosshamish/LeagueGraphs/readme.md

  - Last 10, 20, 30 etc games
 - Tabbed browsing
  - Each tab is a completely independant instance now, leading to easy player comparisons (open one up in each tab)
+- Most played champions
+ - Pie chart of champion frequency

 ---

 **Planned Features:**

+- Link sharing
+ - Show off to your friends
 - Data availability via tables and custom searching.
-- Champions played data - pie charts of how often you play and win with each champ.
 - Interactive graphs - zoom, pan, extra data on mouseover.
 - Filter by teammate.
 - Teammate & Enemy data crawling